danaevenhaim/testing-app/README.md

-# remOVE the previous line
+# RemOVE the previous line